 Cities are getting smarter

-The emergence of smart cities, endowed with thousands of connected devices and systems, are also a perfect demonstration of how edge computing is driving forward practical, hands-on technology that delivers immediately actionable data insights.
+The emergence of smart cities, endowed with thousands of connected devices and systems, is also a perfect demonstration of how edge computing is driving forward practical, hands-on technology that delivers immediately actionable data insights.

 Smart cities boast many impressive features that have a whole host of purposes related to sustainability, security, efficiency, and citizen convenience.
 Without edge computing, these IoT-driven metropolises would not be able to monitor the urban landscape in order to keep the smart infrastructure connected and functioning.